-If you’ve ever found yourself saying (shouting?) to your kids, “This is why we can’t have nice things!” today’s post is for you.
+If you’ve ever said to your kids, “This is why we can’t have nice things!” today’s post is for you.
 We’re here to tell you that it is indeed possible to have a “nice” sofa that’s also family friendly.
 Armed with a few tips, it’s easy to find something not only durable, comfortable and stain resistant but also in line with your grown-up style.

 Start with comfort

 If you have a family, everyone needs to be comfortable and we know that’s a tall order.
 We have lots of sofas with proportions to keep everyone happy.
 Not too short, not too deep, not too soft…just right.

 Our family-friendly sofas share these magic proportions, but that’s just to get you started with ideas.
 Use our Sofa Comfort Guide to help you compare sofas and figure out which one will be most comfortable for your family.
 You can also look for the comfort icons for seat depth, height and firmness on every sofa page.